Kvasir8/GNNRansac/README.md

 # GNN-Ransac

 This repository shows how the DSAC*(https://github.com/vislearn/dsacstar) can be improved by training GNN to learn the confidences of 2D-3D correspondences.
-For further detail, please refer to our [report](https://drive.google.com/file/d/1fEJe3Ozq5F23ZH3YqNFVveSaf52ShkWY/view?usp=sharing).

 For GNNLine, follow the readme there.